 ❌ Overlooking Backlash (play between gears affects precision).

-7. Quick Reference Formulas
+7. Quick Reference Formulas-:

 Gear Ratio=TeethDrivenTeethDriver=RPMDriverRPMDrivenOutput Torque=Input Torque×Gear Ratio×Efficiency